nodejsafrica/workshoppers/4. working with construct/README.md

 }while(condition);
 ```

 While the condition remains true perform a certain command or action...
-This the most dangerous loop, if the condition never meets false it remains infinite, it either crashes the application when the loops exhaust all the thread in the programme or your laptop if the consume the thread on your RAM.
+This the most dangerous loop, if the condition never meets false it remains infinite, it either crashes the application when the loops exhaust all the thread in the programme or your laptop if it consumes the thread on your RAM.

 *elaborate explanation, when you start working with arrays*